alonremer/Speech-Emotion-Recognition-Model-Comparison/README.md

 **Future Work:**

-Exploring more advanced models, such as Wav2Vec2-BERT, could offer better performance in emotion recognition tasks.
-Incorporating multiple datasets that feature longer audio clips and potentially utilizing the spoken text could improve prediction accuracy.
-Additionally, integrating video data, if available, could provide additional context through facial expressions, enhancing the model’s ability to make more confident decisions.
+- **Advanced Models**: Investigate more sophisticated models like Wav2Vec2-BERT, which could potentially yield better performance in emotion recognition tasks.
+- **Multimodal Fusion:** Investigate integrating audio with spoken text and video data, if available.
+This could provide additional context through facial expressions, thereby improving the model’s ability to make more accurate and confident decisions.

 ## Contributing